 John Greenwood is a lifelong resident with an affection for Saratoga County’s place in history.
 He enjoyed a 45-year career in the dairy business, starting at Saratoga Dairy in 1974.
 During the 80s, John owned and operated Price’s Dairy.
 He spent the next 30 years in the Hauling Department at Stewart’s.
 His greatest joy is sharing stories about the everyday people and experiences that have enriched his life along the way.
 You can find those stories and more on his blog RainingIguanas.com and John can be reached at email@example.com.

 Photo of Ike cuts a 150-Lb.
-Ice Cream Cake provided.
+Ice Cream Cake; the first Stewart’s Shop in Church Avenue, Ballston Spa, in 1945.